Bayes' Theorem

 Example: Drug testing

-To see this with actual numbers, if 1,000 individuals are tested, we expect 995 non-users and 5 users.
+To see this with actual numbers: In a test group of 1,000 individuals, we expect 995 non-users and 5 users.
 Among the 995 non-users, 0.01 × 995 ≃ 10 false positives are expected.
 Among the 5 users, 0.99 × 5 ≈ 5 true positives are expected.
-Out of 15 positive results, only 5, ~33%, are genuine.
+Out of 15 positive results, only 5 (~33%), are genuine.

-The importance of specificity in this example can be seen by calculating that even if sensitivity is improved to 100%, but specificity remains at 99%, then the probability that a person who tests positive is a drug user only rises from 33.2% to 33.4%.
+The importance of specificity in this example can be seen by calculating that even if sensitivity is improved to 100%, but specificity remains at 99%, then the probability that a person who tests positive is a drug user only rises only very slightly, from 33.2% to 33.4%.
 Alternatively, if sensitivity remains 99%, but specificity is improved to 99.5%, then the probability that a person who tests positive is a drug user rises to about 49.9%.